seventhse/shared-kit/crates/shared-kit-cli/docs/architecture.md

 # Optional: A default value to use if no input is provided
 default = "new_project"

-# Optional: Commands to run after the template has been fully generated and variables substituted.
-# Each entry is a shell command or keyword.
-Can be used for post-processing steps like dependency installation,
-# setting permissions, or initializing git.
-# Example: ["CD_TARGET", "pnpm i"] means switch to the generated project directory and run `pnpm install`.
-completed_script = ["CD_TARGET","pnpm i"]

 # Optional: Limit replacement to specific files only
 # Supports regex by prefixing with `regex:`
 includes_paths = [
   "package.json",
   "index.html",
   "regex:^.*\\.rs$"
-]

-# Optional: Skip replacement in these files
-# Supports regex by prefixing with `regex:`
-excludes_paths = [
-  "/node_modules",
-  "regex:^\\.git/"
 ]
 ```